 This studio course engages students in the decoding of and formal experimentation with the image as a two-dimensional surface.
 Through projects, readings, and discussions, students take a hands-on approach to making with an array of technologies (the camera, video camera, computer, solar printing, web publishing) and forms (billboard, symbol, screensaver, book) to address the most basic principles of design, such as visual metaphor, composition, sequence, hierarchy, and scale.

 In the real world, what relationships have the necessary friction to generate compelling films?
-Documentary Filmmaking I will introduce you to the craft, history and theory behind attempts to answer this question.
-Through remote production and editing assignments, as well as readings, screenings, and zoom discussions, you’ll take your first steps into the world of non-fiction filmmaking.
-You will analyze different documentary methods and approaches as aesthetic devices and as a means of social discourse.
+Documentary Filmmaking I will introduce you to the art, craft and theory behind attempts to answer this question.
+Through productions, readings, screenings, and discussions, you'll take your first steps into the world of non-fiction filmmaking.
+You will analyze documentary filmmaking as an aesthetic practice and a means of social discourse.
+Further, as films are often vessels for their directors, preoccupations, the course will push you to examine the formal, social and political concerns that animate your life during these turbulent times.

 Narrative Filmmaking 1 is a hands-on production class designed for students from all academic backgrounds to learn about the art of video production and develop their creative voices using cellphones!
 The course will cover technical aspects of making films, including shot language, sound recording, and editing, and will explore what it means to make images at this critical moment of time.

-This course offers an exploration of visual storytelling, combined with a grounding in the practical, communicative, collaborative and anti-racist skills necessary to create physical environments for live theater making, whether in person or virtually.
+This course offers an exploration of visual storytelling, combined with a grounding in the practical, communicative, collaborative and anti-racist skills necessary to create physical environments for live theater making.
 Students are mentored as designers, directors or creators (often in teams) on realized projects for the theater program season.
-Individualized class plans allow students to explore supporting online productions, to imagine physical environments for un-realized productions, or to explore exciting contemporary visualization techniques, depending on their area of interest and skill level.

-This advanced screenwriting workshop will introduce students to the fundamental elements of developing and writing a TV series in the current “golden age of television.”
+This advanced screenwriting workshop will introduce students to the fundamental elements of developing and writing a TV series in the current "golden age of television."
 Students will watch television pilots, read pilot episodes, and engage in in-depth discussion about story, series engine, character, structure, tone and season arcs.
-Each student will formulate and pitch an original series idea, and complete the first draft of the pilot episode and season arcs by end of semester.
+Each student will formulate and pitch an original series idea, including season arcs, and complete most or all of the pilot episode by end of semester.

 The structure of Senior Issues and Exhibition Methods is to create a conversation and vision for, and in regards to and around your Senior Thesis.
 The nature of the class is somewhat informal and conversational, with the majority of class time being for student studio presentations and visiting artists lectures.
 There are two projects; a proposition presentation and a “handmade” poster project which will be virtual this year.